 The Board of Examiners will consider what response is in your best academic interest and would not cause you or others disadvantage.
 Some possible outcomes include:

-- disregarding late penalties for a particular piece of work; or
+- Disregarding late penalties for a particular piece of work;

 You can find a complete list of possible decisions in the Special Circumstances Policy (item 10 for course level, and item 11 for progression/award level) and detailed guidance on assessment procedures in the Taught Assessment Regulations.